fakhirali/Compression/Notes.md

 I like the submissions that have a new insight or idea with them instead of just being more computationally efficient, even though being efficient is also a big deal.
 The winners all use [cmix](https://www.byronknoll.com/cmix.html).

+data + null_char + data + null_char + data + null_char.
+we know how many null_chars there are.
+The model will be able to learn the data much better given multiple passes.